ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `You are provided with a $K × K $ input signal and a$θ × θ$  filter.
+- **Direct Solution**: Analytical solution and mathematical formulation for `You are provided with a $K × K$ input signal and a $θ × θ$  filter.
 The signal is subjected to the valid padding mode convolution.
 What are the resulting dimensions?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>